Debugging Camel K Integrations

 The JVM is suspended and waits for a debugger to attach by default: this behavior can be turned off using the --suspend=false option.

-Last thing to do is, to start a remote debugger on localhost:5005 with the integration file (if using Java, Groovy or Kotlin), the Apache Camel project, or the Camel K Runtime project, opened on your IDE.
+Last thing to do is, to start a remote debugger on localhost:5005 with the integration file, the Apache Camel project, or the Camel K Runtime project, opened on your IDE.

 The following picture shows the configuration of a remote debugger in IntelliJ IDEA: